 House Republicans have a long track record of public accountability initiatives and added to that list this session.
 In a bipartisan effort, historic ethics reform legislation passed unanimously this session increasing accountability by strengthening reporting requirements and disclosure of conflicts of interest.

 House Republicans also worked to address several public safety concerns including domestic violence victim support, infant mortality reduction and criminal justice funding.
-Through the budget, House Republicans doubled funding for domestic violence prevention and treatment and dedicated $59 million of new money over the biennium for investments in community corrections programming and capacity building.
+Through the budget, House Republicans doubled funding for domestic violence prevention and dedicated $59 million of new money over the biennium for investments in community corrections programming and capacity building.
 Additionally, the budget included a $13.5 million appropriation to fund the Safety P.I.N.
 (Protecting Indiana’s Newborns) grant program to reduce Indiana’s incredibly high infant mortality rate.

 “We pledged to address these critical issues this session and we have delivered.
 Through our commitment to fiscal integrity, education, ethics and public safety, we have made great achievements for Hoosiers,” said Speaker Bosma.